CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: More Implementation Details

 \section{More Implementation Details}

-\textbf{Data augmentations.} We followed the common settings from previous works~\cite{yang2022st++, yang2022revisiting, zou2020pseudoseg}.
-For weak data augmentation $\mathcal{A}^w$, we use the random scale with a range [0.5, 2.0], the random horizontal flip with a probability of 0.5, and the random crop with a certain size (321, 513, or 801).
-As for strong data augmentation $\mathcal{A}^s$, we use the colorjitter technology to change the brightness, contrast, saturation, and hue of the image with the same parameter setting as previous works~\cite{yang2022st++, yang2022revisiting, zou2020pseudoseg}.
+\myPara{Data augmentations.} We followed the common settings from previous works~\cite{yang2022st++, yang2022revisiting, zou2020pseudoseg}.
+For weak data augmentation, we use the random scale with a range [0.5, 2.0], the random horizontal flip with a probability of 0.5, and the random crop with a certain size (321, 513, or 801).
+As for strong data augmentation, we use the colorjitter technique to change the brightness, contrast, saturation, and hue of the image with the same parameter setting as previous works~\cite{yang2022st++, yang2022revisiting, zou2020pseudoseg}.
 Random grayscale and gaussian blur are also applied as strong data augmentations.
-We also use the CutMix~\cite{yun2019cutmix} technology as done in UniMatch~\cite{yang2022revisiting}.
-Besides, as for feature perturbation, same as UniMatch~\cite{yang2022revisiting}, we randomly dropout 50\% of the channels from the encoder feature.
+We also use the CutMix~\cite{yun2019cutmix} technique as done in many previous approaches~\cite{yang2022st++, yang2022revisiting, zou2020pseudoseg}.
+Besides, to learn more robust feature representations, we use the same feature perturbations (randomly dropout 50\% of the channels from the encoder feature) as UniMatch~\cite{yang2022revisiting}.

+\myPara{Feature extractor.} As mentioned in \secref{sec:correlation-maps} of our main paper, we extract features from the encoder of the network.
+The specific extractor comprises a $3\times3$ convolution, followed by batch normalization~\cite{ioffe2015batch} and an activation layer.
+Then, two individual linear transformations are adopted on the extracted feature to obtain the $w_1$ and $w_2$.

-\textbf{Others.} We use the stochastic gradient descent (SGD) optimizer with momentum $=0.9$ and the poly scheduling with $(1 - \frac{\text{iter}}{\text{total iter}})^{0.9}$ to decay the learning rate during the training process.
-Furthermore, we set the momentum of EMA to 0.999 for the proposed threshold relaxing strategy.
+\myPara{Others.} We use the stochastic gradient descent (SGD) optimizer with momentum $=0.9$ and the poly scheduling with $(1 - \frac{\text{iter}}{\text{total iter}})^{0.9}$ to decay the learning rate during the training process.
+Furthermore, we set the momentum of EMA to 0.999 for the proposed dynamic threshold updating strategy.
+And same to UniMatch~\cite{yang2022revisiting}, we set the confidence threshold $\tau$ to 0 for the Cityscapes dataset.